superduper-io/superduper/README.md

 The release will include:

-- Integration of major SQL databases, including PostgreSQL, MySQL, SQLite, DuckDB, BigQuery, Snowflake, and many more.
+- Full integration of major SQL databases, including PostgreSQL, MySQL, SQLite, DuckDB, BigQuery, Snowflake, and many more.
 - Massive overhaul of the docs
 - Revamped and modularized testing suite